trebland/MERN-Template/README.md

 ```
 npm run dev
 ```
-The previous commands will allow you to run the client or server separately.
+The previous commands will allow you to run the client or the server in development mode.

 ## Afterwards
 Afterwards the project is free to be toyed with!
 The client is made with Node/React while the server is made with Node/Express.
 Enjoy!